ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

         - `relevance`: Function calls with irrelevant function documentation.
     - If no test category is provided, the script will run all available test categories.
 > If you want to run the `all` or `executable` or `python` category, make sure to register your REST API keys in `function_credential_config.json`.
 This is because Gorilla Openfunctions Leaderboard wants to test model's generated output on real world API!

 > If you do not wish to provide API keys for REST API testing, set `test_category` to `ast` or any non-executable category.

+> By default, if the test categories include `executable`, the evaluation process will perform the REST API sanity check first to ensure that all the API endpoints involved during the execution evaluation process are working properly.
+If any of them are not behaving as expected, the evaluation process will be stopped by default as the result will be inaccurate.
+You can choose to bypass this check by setting the `--skip-api-sanity-check` flag.

 ### Example Usage